Ring Chromosome 4

 - No subdivisions found.

 As noted above, associated symptoms and physical findings may be extremely variable from case to case.
 Some infants with ring chromosome 4 may have multiple characteristic features, such as a low birth weight, feeding difficulties, failure to grow and gain weight at the expected rate (failure to thrive), developmental delays, malformations of the skull and facial (craniofacial) region, heart defects, and/or other physical abnormalities.
-In addition, certain features may be similar to those seen in individuals with Wolf-Hirschhorn syndrome, which is a chromosomal disorder characterized by partial deletion (monosomy) of the short arm (p) of chromosome 4 (partial monosomy 4p).
+In addition, certain features may be similar to those seen in individuals with Wolf-Hirschhorn syndrome, which is a chromosomal disorder characterized by partial deletion (monosomy) of the short arm (p) of chromosome 4 (partial monosomy 4p) or features similar to those seen in individuals with partial deletion (monosomy) of the long arm (q) of chromosome 4 (partial monosomy 4q.
 (For further information on this disorder, please see the "Related Disorders" section of this report below.)
 Investigators indicate that others with ring chromosome 4 may have few symptoms and be primarily affected by growth delays (failure to thrive), with no major physical anomalies.

 In some infants and children, ring chromosome 4 may be associated with mental retardation and delays in the development of physical, mental, and behavioral skills that are typically acquired at particular stages (developmental milestones).
 For example, there are usually delays in language and speech development.
 However, others with ring chromosome 4 may have normal intelligence and normal psychomotor development.